prostep-ivip-e-V/vec/wiki/content/specifications/vec/guidelines/key-concepts/tailoring-mechanisms/index.md

 In order to remain compatible with the VEC, both approaches require that the changes are in a way, so that a file that is validated against the custom Schema must also be valid against the Schema of the Standard.

 This Implementation Guideline explains how these modifications can be achieved in an efficient way and is based on XSLT.
-XSLT is a great technology, when:
+XSLT is a useful technology, when:

 - you want to modify XML data,
-- you can define precise rules for the modification,
+- you can define the modification based on rules,
 - the general structure of your result is close to the input,
 - and performance is not critical.